 Turn the saute function back on and then add the wine and continue to cook for a further 3-4 minutes until most of it has been absorbed.

-Add the low sodium chicken broth to the pot, stir, and lock the lid.
+Add the low sodium chicken broth and crushed garlic to the pot, stir, and lock the lid.
 Turn the steam release vent to 'sealing' and using the 'manual' or 'pressure cook' setting, adjust it to cook for 5 minutes at High Pressure.